weifengsiew/Machine-Learning-Pipeline-Hotel-No-Shows/README.md

 In this project, we leverage machine learning to accurately predict the probability that a hotel guest will show up for their booked stay ('0'), or if a no-show will occur ('1').

-These probability estimates can support hotel operations and revenue-management decisions, including staffing, inventory planning, reminder campaigns, deposit policies, and overbooking limits.
-By identifying bookings with a higher risk of no-show, the hotel can make more informed decisions that support business objectives such as reducing operational inefficiencies, protecting revenue, and improving resource allocation.
+These probability estimates can support hotel operations management decisions, including staffing, inventory planning, booking reminders, deposit policies, and overbooking limits.
+By identifying bookings with a higher risk of no-show, the hotel can make more informed decisions that support business objectives such as reducing operational inefficiencies, improving resource allocation and protecting revenue.

 ## 2. Workflow Stages